NormB/colima-services/wiki/Secrets-Rotation.md

 # Secrets Rotation

-Comprehensive guide to rotating secrets, credentials, and certificates in the Colima Services environment.
+Comprehensive guide to rotating secrets, credentials, and certificates in the DevStack Core environment.

 ## Table of Contents